ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_ComprehendingCommands.md

 > ![image](https://github.com/user-attachments/assets/6e2d1ada-c7e0-4e1d-9cd3-5a45807dc73f)

-> why is the flag token behind the shell prompt? why is the output like that?
+_why is the flag token behind the shell prompt? why is the output like that?_ answer later

-> and is not possible to find by using a filter that distinguishes between a file and directory?
+_and is not possible to find by using a filter that distinguishes between a file and directory?_

 # linking files